-UAE Circular Economy Council Discusses Policies To Accelerate Shift To Circular Models And Expand Biofuel Production
+UAE Circular Economy Council discusses policies to accelerate shift to circular models and expand biofuel production

-Abu Dhabi, 09 July, 2025 : The UAE Circular Economy Council held its second meeting of 2025 at the Blue Biofuels factory in Abu Dhabi, chaired by H.E.
+(MENAFN- Orient Planet Group) Abu Dhabi, 09 July, 2025: The UAE Circular Economy Council held its second meeting of 2025 at the Blue Biofuels factory in Abu Dhabi, chaired by H.E.
 Abdulla bin Touq Al Marri, Minister of Economy and Tourism and Chairman of the Council, in the presence of Sheikha Shamma bint Sultan bin Khalifa Al Nahyan, President and CEO of the UAE Independent Climate Change Accelerators (UICCA).
 It was attended by council members from both the public and private sectors.
 The meeting reviewed proposals for the second batch of circular economy policies under the UAE Circular Economy Agenda 2031, targeting key sectors such as sustainable transportation, sustainable infrastructure, and clean industries.

 H.E.
 Bin Touq affirmed that, under the directives of its wise leadership, the UAE continues to adopt integrated and advanced national strategies and initiatives to drive sustainable economic and social development, in line with the principles of the circular economy and the objectives of the UAE Circular Economy Agenda 2031.